Kyoto Prefecture

-Matsunoodera and the Horse-head Deity
+Matsunoodera in Maizuru and the Horse-head Deity

 The city of Maizuru sits in the northernmost part of the Kansai region.
 On the eastern border of this city is Matsunoodera, one of the most remote temples of the Saigoku Kannon Pilgrimage.
 While it is a rather small temple– almost surprisingly for one of the temples of the Saigoku Pilgrimage.
 Even so, despite its size, Matsunoodera is well respected by all those who visit its humble grounds.